 Southern Company Gas serves approximately 4.5 million retail customers in seven states through utility subsidiaries Nicor Gas in Illinois, Atlanta Gas Light in Georgia, Virginia Natural Gas in Virginia, Elizabethtown Gas in New Jersey, Florida City Gas in Florida, Chattanooga Gas in Tennessee and Elkton Gas in Maryland.

 PowerSecure is a leading provider of utility and energy technologies to electric utilities and industrial, institutional and commercial customers.
-The company provides products and services in the areas of Interactive Distributed Generation (IDG®), solar energy, energy efficiency and utility infrastructure.
+The company provides products and services in the areas of Interactive Distributed Generation (IDG®), energy efficiency and utility infrastructure.

 PowerSecure is a pioneer in developing IDG power systems with sophisticated smart grid capabilities, including the ability to forecast demand and electronically deploy systems to deliver more efficient and environmentally friendly power at peak times, the ability to provide utilities with dedicated generation capacity for demand response purposes and the ability to provide customers with dependable standby power.